collingsr/moshidon/README.md

 ### Not Just For Mastodon

-Supports features available on other types of fediverse servers such as admin announcements, showing pronouns in user names, post translation, emoji reactions, local-only posting, and markdown or html in posts.
+Supports features available on other types of fediverse servers such as emoji reactions, local-only posting, and markdown or html in posts.

 ### Fully Federated Feed & Profiles

 See all public posts from servers your server federates with and fetch profiles from a user's local server for accurate up to date information.

 ## And more...
-- quote-posts - links to fediverse posts in other posts will be loaded inline like quote-tweets
+- Quote-posts - links to fediverse posts in other posts will be loaded inline like quote-tweets
-- manage pinned posts and bookmarks
-- manage lists, filters, and most privacy settings
-- display pronouns in timelines, threads, and user listings
+- Display pronouns next to names in timelines, threads, and user listings
-- get only specific types of notifications (no more finished polls!), limit who you get notifications from, or group all notifications into one.
+- Get only specific types of notifications (no more finished polls!), limit who you get notifications from, or group all notifications into one.
-- automatically add "re:" to beginning of replies with content warnings
+- Automatically add "re:" to beginning of replies with content warnings
-- ask before boosting or deleting posts
-- when replying to a boosted post automatically mention the person who boosted it
+- When replying to a boosted post automatically mention the person who boosted it
-- overlay audio from posts, allowing your existing media to keep playing
+- Overlay audio from posts, allowing your existing media to keep playing
-- auto-reveal CWs that are the same as ones you've already opened, or always reveal content warnings and sensitive media
+- Auto-reveal CWs that are the same as ones you've already opened, or always reveal all content warnings and sensitive media
-- hide media previews in timelines (save data)
+- Hide media previews in timelines (save data)
-- show post interaction counts in timeline
-- allow custom emoji in display names
-- enable scrolling text for long display names
+- Enable scrolling text for long display names
-- hide interaction buttons
+- Hide interaction buttons
-- show post dividers
+- Show post dividers

-## Installation & Releases
+## Releases

 Moshidon is available on GitHub, Google Play, F-Droid, and the IzzyOnDroid repo.
-All sources provide the same ` moshidon.apk ` stable release.
+All sources provide the same stable release.
 Older releases are available on the [Releases](https://github.com/LucasGGamerM/moshidon/releases) page.

-### How to Install from GitHub
-[Download the latest stable release from Github](https://github.com/LucasGGamerM/moshidon/releases/latest/download/moshidon.apk) and open it.
-You might have to accept installing APK files from your browser.
-Moshidon will automatically check for new updates available on GitHub and offer to download and install them within the app.
-You can also manually press “Check for updates” at the bottom of the settings page.

-### Nightly Version
+### Nightly Build

-All ` moshidon-night.apk ` nightly builds can be downloaded on the [Nightly Releases](https://github.com/LucasGGamerM/moshidon-nightly/releases) page.
+All nightly builds can be downloaded on the [Nightly Releases](https://github.com/LucasGGamerM/moshidon-nightly/releases) page.
 This is an unstable version with an integrated updater for development and testing purposes.
 If you find any bugs with it, please file a bug report on our [Issues](https://github.com/LucasGGamerM/moshidon/issues) page.

 ## Building & Contributing